-The Thinline® Pad could be tested to pressure of 40; however, the protection provided by this material is far from the performance standards of the Invictus D3O® XT mesh material.
+The Thinline® Pad could be tested up to a pressure of 40J; however, the protection provided by this material does not match the performance standards of the Invictus D3O® XT material.

-The above results are based on the experience of a wide selection of riders who worked with equestrians, Equine Body Workers, Saddlers and Saddle Fitter in our tests.
+The following results are based on the experience from a wide range of riders who worked with horse osteopaths, equine body workers, saddlers and saddle fitters as part of our tests.

 In horses with a well muscled back without problems, we saw in our tests an improvement in gaits, rideability and general demeanor.
 In horses with tensions in the back, the riders felt that the horses were learning to work without discomfort and willing to use or develop the back muscles.
 (Of course, tensions need to be resolved by Equine Bodyworkers and / or Osteopaths before relearning can begin.)

 As soon as the horse's back works correctly and the horse can move in a balanced manner, it will also be much easier for the rider to keep a calm seat.
 Riders with back problems have reported that riding with the Invictus Pad is much more comfortable.